The Best Guide To Treasure Hunting

 This is one thing that I hope to change in my lifetime.
 I would like to work with you and go to our congress and politicians and change the way treasure hunting permits are received.
 Many treasure hunters apply for permits and get denied.
 This leads to looting and illegal treasure hunts and much of the history and records are never known by professionals.

 I feel that if permits were given out more often to responsible and experienced treasure hunters, the treasure hunters can share their knowledge and discoveries with archeologists and anthropologists and that lost history could be examined and documented.
-Please do your research and treasure hunt and metal detect the right way.
+Please do your research and treasure hunt and metal detection the right way.

 Some states are much stricter than others.
 If you live in states like Florida, Texas, Oregon, Oklahoma, please search for your local laws.
 Treasure hunting laws are very important and if you don’t abide by them, you can go to Federal Prison for a very long time.
 I like to work with my local law so I can learn the ins and outs.